KAVINT21/Game-Development-using-OpenCV/README.md

 # Output:

-# SPACE WAR:
+# SPACE WAR
 Controls:

-The Five Fingers Are represented as Array.
+The Five Fingers are represented as an array.
-Five Fingers – [Thumb,Index Finger,Middle Finger,Ring Finger,Little Finger]
+Five Fingers – [Thumb, Index Finger, Middle Finger, Ring Finger, Little Finger]
-0 -- THE FINGER IS NOT VISIBLE.
+0: The finger is not visible.
-1 –  THE FINGER IS VISIBLE.
+1: The finger is visible.
-LEFT – [1,1,1,1,1]
+LEFT: [1, 1, 1, 1, 1]
-RIGHT – [0,0,0,0,0]
+RIGHT: [0, 0, 0, 0, 0]
-Shoot – [0,1,0,0,0]
+Shoot: [0, 1, 0, 0, 0]